 Rooted is a catalyst for life-change that provokes questions and conversations and offers beyond-what-is-comfortable group experiences designed to give you a glimpse of your story in God’s story.

-What different type of groups do you make available through Rooted?
+What different type of groups do you make available through Community Groups?

 In selecting the group that is right for them, attendees select a Married, Mens (single or married), Women's (single or married) group, or Co-ed Group (men and women) depending upon their stage of life.